 If you own property in Spain and you do not live in Spain you may not be aware that you are liable to pay Spanish non-resident income tax.
 This is not unusual.
 Many people own property in Spain for several years without being aware that they must pay non resident income tax.

-After many years of passivity in relation to the payment of this tax, the Spanish tax agency has commenced a period of activity and it is issuing tax demands for unpaid non resident income tax.
-Demands are being issued for unpaid tax in the years 2014, 2015 and 2016, with demands for 2017 sure to follow.
+After many years of passivity in relation to the payment of this tax, the Spanish tax agency recently commenced a period of activity and began issuing tax demands for unpaid non resident income tax.
+Demands can be issued for unpaid Spanish non-resident income tax in the prior four years.
 Interest is payable on the balance owed and further penalties may be payable later.
 The recipient of the demand is given 10 days in which to make payment from the date of receipt of the demand.

 If you own a property in Spain but do not let it to tenants then you are required to submit an annual return for non resident income tax.
 If you do let the property to tenants on a temporary basis then you are required to submit quarterly returns declaring the net income received in each quarter, taking into consideration the allowable expenses incurred.
 If you do not let the property during a particular quarter then you will still need to submit an annual return in relation to the quarters in respect of which you have not yet paid tax.